amanfredi/standards-events/README.md

 `<protocol>` should be repaced by the name of the Avro protocol you are defining.

+We include major version numbers in the namespace.
+Note that all changes to events sharing a major version number must by definition in Avro be backwards compatible.

 For example. if you create a repo named 'events-orders' we would expect to see an Avro idl file containing:

+    @namespace("com.gilt.orders.v1")
     protocol Orders {
       ...
     }